 Phone: (805) 893-2049

-I am a student in the Counseling, Clinical, and School Psychology program.
-My current research interests include empathy expression in individuals with ASD, and improving higher education and employment outcomes for adolescents and adults with ASD.
-I am specfically interested in understanding these areas through the lens of neurodiversity while utilizing and improving strength-based, motivational behavioral interventions.
+Erin was a student in the Counseling, Clinical, and School Psychology program.
+Her research interests include empathy expression in individuals with ASD, and improving higher education and employment outcomes for adolescents and adults with ASD.
+She is specfically interested in understanding these areas through the lens of neurodiversity while utilizing and improving strength-based, motivational behavioral interventions.

-I am a doctoral student with an emphasis in Special Education, Disabilities, and Developmental Risk Studies.
-My current research interests include the dissemination of PRT to families, school personnel, and other professionals in addition to the support and education of parents with children on the spectrum.
-I am also interested in social skills interventions in inclusive school environments, particularly in elementary schools.
+Kelsey was a doctoral student with an emphasis in Special Education, Disabilities, and Developmental Risk Studies.
+Her research interests include the dissemination of PRT to families, school personnel, and other professionals in addition to the support and education of parents with children on the spectrum.
+Kelsey is also interested in social skills interventions in inclusive school environments, particularly in elementary schools.

-Dr. Robert Koegel is currently a professor at UC Santa Barbara and will be gradually transitioning to Stanford School of Medicine between July 1st and December 31st.
-He can be contacted at firstname.lastname@example.org and email@example.com.
+Dr. Robert Koegel is currently a senior researcher at Stanford School of Medicine.
+He can be contacted at firstname.lastname@example.org.

 Robert Koegel, Ph.D., was the Founding Director of the Koegel Autism Center at the University of California at Santa Barbara.
 He is an international authority in the area of autism, specializing in language intervention, family support, and school integration.
 He has published well over two hundred articles and papers relating to the treatment of autism.
 He also has authored 6 books on the treatment of autism and positive behavioral support.
 He has been the recipient of numerous multimillion dollar research and training grants from the National Institutes of Health, the U.S. Department of Education, and the National Institute of Mental Health.
 Models of his procedures have been used in public schools and in parent education programs throughout California, the United States, and other countries.